hutchgrant/react-boilerplate/docs/k8s-redis-install-guide.md

 ### Create Deployment

-Use the following template redis-deploy.yml to launch a mongo deployment with --auth argument.
+Use the following template redis-deploy.yml to launch a redis deployment with a persistent volume
 ```ruby
 apiVersion: extensions/v1beta1
 kind: Deployment